yugabyte/yugabyte-db/docs/content/v2.20/explore/ysql-language-features/going-beyond-sql/follower-reads-ysql.md

 ## Expected behavior

-The following table provides information on the expected behavior when a read happens from a follower.
+The following table describes the expected behavior when a read happens from a follower.

 | Conditions | Expected behavior |
 | :--------- | :---------------- |